magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 *(The four friends sit by their tent, the coastal bush stretching into silence.
 A billion stars glitter above.
 They sprawl on sleeping bags, pointing out constellations.)*

 **AMBER** *(yawning, swatting a mosquito)*:
-If that’s Orion’s Belt, then I’m the Queen of England.
 Looks like three crooked buttons.

 **WAI** *(munching chips)*:
 I say that one’s a tennis racket.
 Definitely.
 Cosmic Wimbledon.